All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Wellbutrin and Tirzepatide Interact

 Tirzepatide slows gastric emptying as a core part of its mechanism.
 This delayed motility can theoretically affect the absorption of oral medications, including Wellbutrin.
-Because Wellbutrin is typically prescribed in sustained-release or extended-release formulations, the practical impact may be minimal, but it has not been formally studied.
+Because Wellbutrin is typically prescribed in sustained-release or extended-release formulations, the practical impact may be minimal, but it hasn't been formally studied.
 During tirzepatide dose escalation, when effects on gastric motility are most noticeable, your provider may want to monitor whether your Wellbutrin continues to perform as expected.

 Both Wellbutrin and tirzepatide can suppress appetite.
 Bupropion is one half of the FDA-approved weight-loss combination Contrave, and tirzepatide is among the most potent appetite-suppressing agents in its class.
 The additive effect on food intake could be significant.
 For patients seeking weight loss, this may seem advantageous, but it also increases the risk of inadequate caloric intake, nutritional gaps, and overly rapid weight loss if not carefully managed.